iamgroot42/blackboxsok/README.md

 ## Image Domain

 Black-box attacks are heavily investigated in image domain and hence, we can summarize and syatemize existing knowledge and also gain new insights.
 Below are the list of experiments to run.
 The candidate attacks are selected to reflect the current state-of-the-art in each black-box attack scenario.

-We need to setting up the unified testing framework (estimated time: **1-2 weeks**, but may be less than this).
-This framework should 1) ensure the target model can only be accessed with (simulated) API calls, 2) users can choose the specific auxiliary information (e.g., local models) available to the attacker and the framework will load the corresponding modules, 3) should be able to figure the attack details such as `norm, perturbation threshold, targeted/untargeted, robust/standard models, different types of target classes (e.g., most/least likely) for targeted attack`.
-We can also refer to <https://blackboxbench.github.io> for some guidance on designing the framework.

 ### Hard-label, No Access, No-/Partial-/Full Auxiliary Information